saskia002/saskia-tech/server-setup/readme.md

 2. Create system service.

     - Copy `web.service` to `/etc/systemd/system`
-        - You could alos create a symlink for the service
+        - You could also create a symlink for the service
     - Reload system service demon and then enable and start serviss:

         ```